Local 2-separators: The existential statement of the local 2-separator theorem

 \section{The existential statement of the local 2-separator theorem}

 In this section, we prove the lemmas necessary to deduce the existential statement of the local 2-separator theorem; that is, the first sentence of \autoref{main_2sepr-intro}.

-Given a graph $G$ with an $r$-local 2-separator $\{v_0,v_1\}$, the graph obtained from $G$ by \emph{$r$-locally cutting $\{v_0,v_1\}$} is defined as follows.
+\begin{dfn}[Local cutting] Given a graph $G$ with an $r$-local 2-separator $\{v_0,v_1\}$, the graph obtained from $G$ by \emph{$r$-locally cutting $\{v_0,v_1\}$} is defined as follows.
 Let $X$ be the set of connected components of the punctured explorer-neighbourhood $\expl(v_0,v_1)-v_0-v_1$.
 We now replace in the graph $G$ the vertices $v_0$ and $v_1$ each by one copy for every element of $X$.
 Here a copy of $v_i$ labelled by some $x\in X$ inherits an edge from $v_i$ if the other endvertex of that edge is a vertex of the component $x$.
 We refer to the newly added vertices as the \emph{slices} of the vertices $v_1$ or $v_2$, respectively.
 We additionally add a weighted edge between any two slices for the same $x\in X$.
 Its weight is given by the minimum length of a path between $v_0$ and $v_1$ in the explorer-neighbourhood $\expl(v_0,v_1)$ with the component $x$ removed.
 It follows that all but one of these weights are always the same.
 We refer to these additional edges as \emph{torso edges}.
 If the vertices $v_0$ and $v_1$ share an edge $e$ in $G$, we add a new connected component consisting of the edge $e$ and one edge in parallel to $e$.
-This other edge is a torso edge and its length is the minimum length of a path between $v_0$ and $v_1$ in the explorer-neighbourhood $\expl(v_0,v_1)$.
-This completes the definition of local cutting.
+This other edge is a torso edge and its length is the minimum length of a path between $v_0$ and $v_1$ in the explorer-neighbourhood $\expl(v_0,v_1)$ minus $e$.
+Finally, we replace each torso edge by a path of the same length; we refer to such paths as \emph{torso-paths}\footnote{This technical step reduces technicalities elsewhere; indeed, the explorer-neighbourhood is not defined for weighted graphs, and doing so would lead to technicalities.}.
+This completes the definition of local cutting, see \autoref{fig:gluing_new} for an example. \end{dfn}

-\begin{eg} All edges incident with the vertices $v_0$ or $v_1$ are inherited by a unique slice except for possibly an edge between $v_0$ and $v_1$, which is in this artificial component of size two.
-If an edge between $v_0$ and $v_1$ in $G$ is a shortest path between these vertices, its length is the length of all torso edges. \end{eg}
+\begin{rem} All edges incident with the vertices $v_0$ or $v_1$ are inherited by a unique slice except for possibly an edge between $v_0$ and $v_1$, which is in this artificial component of size two.
+If an edge between $v_0$ and $v_1$ in $G$ is a shortest path between these vertices, its length is the length of all torso edges. \end{rem}

-\begin{obs} Slices of the same vertex have distance at least $r+1$. \end{obs} \begin{proof} If $r$ is even, the balls of radius $r/2$ around different slices do not overlap.
-If $r$ is odd, the ball of radius $\frac{r-1}{2}$ around different slices do not overlap, and there is no edge between these balls. \end{proof}